LorenzoCoronati/local-docker/README.local-docker.md

   `docker-sync.yml` -files
 4. start your local again `./ld up` and optionally restore database `./ld restore`

+Another thing that may be needed is changing exposed ports.
+As an example `nginx` exposes port 80 and only one project can use the port at a time.
+You can change exposed ports in `docker-compose.yml` file, see containers configuration for `ports`, format is HOST:CONTAINER.
+In other words, 80:80 exposes `nginx` port `80` to host as-is, and `8080:80` allows access to `nginx` from host via port `8080`.

 ### Local IP addresses and ports